vangny/not-your-dads-dad-jokes/README.md

 npm run build:prod
 ```

+6. Next, you will need to create a .env file and set USER_AGENT to the repo's url.

-6. The webapp should be serverd locally on port 3030.
-If that port is already being used, you can change the port within the main.js file of the server folder
+7. The app should be defaulted to be hosted on port 3030.
+If that port is already being used, you can change the port within the main.js file of the server folder OR go into the .env file and assign PORT to a new port

 ## Future Additions
 * Convert app to a progressive web app